avnet-iotconnect/iotc-lora-demos/docs/iotc-lora-device-onboard.md

 ### LoRaWAN Command

 Each command sent to the device can require an acknowledgment.
-If the `ack` JSON property is set to true, IoTConnect expects a status message (success/failed) in response.
+If the `ack` JSON property is set to true, IOTCONNECT expects a status message (success/failed) in response.

 ----------

-For more detailed guidance, refer to the [IoTConnect Documentation](https://docs.iotconnect.io/iotconnect).
+For more detailed guidance, refer to the [IOTCONNECT Documentation](https://docs.iotconnect.io/iotconnect).

-This guide helps you understand how to manage and configure your LoRaWAN devices within the IoTConnect platform efficiently.
+This guide helps you understand how to manage and configure your LoRaWAN devices within the IOTCONNECT platform efficiently.